AdobeDocs/commerce-webapi/src/pages/rest/modules/catalog/catalog-pricing.md

 ### Delete a special price

-If any item to be deleted has an invalid `price`, `store_id`, `sku` or `date`, Magento marks the item as failed and excludes it from the delete list.
+If any item to be deleted has an invalid `price`, `store_id`, `sku` or `date`, Commerce marks the item as failed and excludes it from the delete list.
 Valid items are deleted as requested.

 **Sample Usage:**